Classes of depreciable property

 - elevators; and

 Most land is not depreciable property.
-Therefore, when you acquire property, only include the cost that relates to the building in Area C and Area A of Form T2125.
-Enter on line 9923 in Area F the cost of all land additions in the year.
-For more information, see Area F - Details of land additions and dispositions in the year and Column 3 - Cost of additions in the year.
+Therefore, when you acquire property, only include the cost that relates to the building in Part 13 and Part 11 of Form T2125.
+Enter on line 9923 in Part 16 the cost of all land additions in the year.

 Class 1 includes most buildings acquired after 1987, unless they specifically belong in another class.
 Class 1 also includes the cost of certain additions or alterations you made to a Class 1 building or certain buildings of another class after 1987.